Original vintage photograph (9" x 10"), copyright stamp on verso with penned inscription by Lyons.

 Westminster: P.S.
 King & Son (1912).
 The author, a relatively unknown political writer and one-time president of a Working Boy’s Athletic Club, was very much in the forefront of the Uranian movement, in the tradition of Edward Carpenter.
 In this, his first book, he constructed a theory of erotic socialism in which he recommends that “the way out” of the oppression of the shop assistant is the “reckless love of comrades”.
 “My friend,” he writes, “is my God.
 I know no other God.
 He is not one and indivisible, but one and a million times divisible.
 I find him everywhere, because once I found him in one single soul.
 He gave me my clue.
 He is the little apprentice who looks a momentary greeting to me across the counter, as I speak to him kindly over some trifling purchase; he is the little ink-stained clerk who moves nearer to me on the seat of the omnibus, he does not know why; he is the young undergraduate whose eyes meet mine with a serene shyness as we pass in the street; he is the young engine driver who stops work for a moment with his hand full of cotton waste, and wonders where we have met before...
 It is for me to choose him as of old the knight errants chose their pages.
 It does not matter where I find him.
 He may be an errand-boy, a newspaper-runner..
 Whoever injures him injures me; whoever makes an enemy of him makes an enemy of me...
 All that I have belongs to him for a purpose that when the moment arrives he may by example become a revolutionary, an upholder of the New Aristocracy.”
 Quite uncommon.
 Very good in wrappers, small stain to cover and light wear.
 See d'Arch Smith @89-90.

 Bruxelles: Chez l'Ancien Pierre Marteau (1891).
 110pp.
-Soft cover.
 A French edition of this controversial text, considered "almost a treatise in disguise on sodomy."
 (Ashbee at 24.)
-Very good in original paper wrappers.
+This edition is quite uncommon.
+Very good in faded pink boards, original paper wrappers not present.
 Uncommon.